 Email: kattia_mata@med.unc.edu

-(Undergraduate Research Assistant in the lab from 2020-2022)
+(Undergraduate Research Assistant from 2023-2024)